arifov/sitecore-test/README.md

 “Single sign on” service for several sites that consists of several components:

-Sitecore.MembershipAPI - Authentication web service the verifies user credentials against an SQL database.
+Sitecore.MembershipAPI - Authentication web service that verifies user credentials against an SQL database.
 Sitecore.Membership - Authentication module on every site that connects to the web service and also implements caching of credentials.
 Sitecore.Web - a site-client that shows different content depending on a user.
 Uses JWT token for authentication.